NovasTaylor/Test/pages/mydoc/mydoc_senddata_shacl_shapes.md

 ---

 ## Introduction
-The project strives to define a core set of re-usable, basic shapes for use in a variety of data validation scenarios spanning the data lifecycle from data collection through to submission and reporting.
+The project strives to define a core set of re-usable, hierarchical shapes for use in a variety of data validation scenarios spanning the data lifecycle from data collection through to submission and reporting.
 The first shapes to be defined by the project come from the Demographics (DM) domain, where the AnimalSubject shape is a primary focus.

 ## Animal Subject Shape